Services and Programs /

 In this section..

-Occasionally, based on student need, a Basic Level (pre-Elementary) is offered.
-Details descriptions of all ESL classes can be found in the ESL Student Handbook. (link pdf)
+**Occasionally, based on student need, a Basic Level (pre-Elementary) is offered.
+Details descriptions of all IEP classes can be found in the CIEP Student Handbook.

 If you wish to study on an F-1 (Student) visa, you must be enrolled full time.
 If you have a different immigration status, it is possible to study part time.
 However, please note that all classes meet five days a week, Monday – Friday.